kubernetes/website/content/en/blog/_posts/2022-12-12-host-process-containers-stable/index.md

 enable you to do it all with minimal effort.

-You can create your own ultra-thin HostProcess container image to be run directly as a process on the host directly after spinning up a new node.
-All you need to do is define it into a container, and have Kubernetes deploy the workload automatically.
+You can create your own ultra-thin HostProcess container image to be run directly as a process on the host directly after creating up a new windows node.
+You can now package your powershell scripts it into a container, and have Kubernetes deploy the workload automatically.
 It removes the need to exec into the node or configure your cloud provider's virtual machine management tooling to perform these administrative actions.